10 Tips On How To Use Our Cheap Packing Supplies When Moving

 Overtaping wastes tape and adds HOURS of time.
 It also doesn't help secure your boxes anymore.

 NOTE: This tape recommendation assumes that you follow industry recommended guidelines to not overpack your boxes, or stuff them where the contents create a mound on the top.
 If the top is flat, then one piece of tape is all you will need.

 Watch This Video On How To Tape Properly:

 #6.
 How To Use a Tape Dispenser To Save Time:

 Cheap packing supplies such as tape dispensers are not REQUIRED to move, but they just make things easier and faster.
 After using most woudl agree that it is worth the small investment that is required.

 A dispenser makes it very easy and quick to tape boxes AND you are able to get a tighter seal on cartons.
 This enables you to use less tape.

 There is not a mover out there that doesn't use a dispenser to speed up the process considerably.

-If you don't use a tape dispenser, be sure to always hang the tape from a table when you are not using it.
+If you don't use a tape and gun dispenser, be sure to always hang the tape from a table when you are not using it.
 It is so common for the sticky material to adhere to the roll and you will waste a lot of time continously trying to get the tape up for use.